 When to see a doctor

-People should seek medical attention for fatigue that occurs alongside other symptoms, such as fever, chills, or malaise, as this could indicate an infection.
+People should seek medical attention for fatigue that occurs alongside other symptoms, such as fever, chills, or malaise, as these could indicate an infection.

-While fatigue can interfere with a person's daily life, controlling blood sugar levels and lifestyle changes can improve energy levels and reduce tiredness and lethargy.
+While fatigue can interfere with a person's daily life, controlling blood sugar levels and putting in place lifestyle changes can improve energy levels and reduce tiredness and lethargy.